staD020/png2prg/readme.md

 This tool can be used in all buildchains on all common platforms.

-## What is new
+## What Is New

 Png2prg 1.11 introduces animation.csv support for custom delays per frame.
 See 'Animation csv' below for details.
+The -no-loop flag causes animations to only display once.

-This release also contains an important bugfix related to mixedcharsets, where in some cases, png2prg would require more unique chars than necessary.
+This release contains an important bugfix related to mixedcharsets, where in some cases, png2prg would require more unique chars than necessary.

 ECM conversion has been improved, now png2prg also searches for potential char reduction by searching for invertable characters.

+And finally Trident added [devcontainer files](https://github.com/staD020/png2prg/commit/6cb6c48a2804fa5210cf704e0af4cff3313398fe) for setting up a Docker development environment to compile the code directly from within VSCode.

-See 'Changes for version 1.11' below for more details.
+See 'Changes for version 1.11' below for more features and details.

 ## What it is *not*